About Animal Services

 In an emergency, dial 911

 Nights, weekends and national holidays Animal Services provides emergency dispatch services for animal-related calls.
-Call us at 916-725-7387, press 1 to leave a message or press 2 to be transferred to the Citrus Heights Police Department dispatch center.
+Call us at 916-725-7387, press 1 to be transferred to the Citrus Heights Police Department dispatch center.

 Lost & Found Animals